jlizakowski/Babbler/README.md

 <img src="ScreenshotOfUIndiana98PercentAuthentic_4_25_06.png">

 ## Performance
 While the data structure was designed to be efficient, the current implementation holds the entire structure in RAM simultaneously.
 The implementation focus was function more than performance.
-The part of the code that is of most interest is the data structure, and how it can be used.

 ## License
 MIT